 The peak summer backpacking season in the Tetons generally begins in early or mid-July, when higher elevations and passes become mostly snow-free, and runs well into September.
 Paintbrush Divide can remain snow-covered and potentially dangerous into late July (depending on the depth of the previous winter and spring's snowpack and the temperatures in spring and early summer); ask rangers about snow conditions there right before your trip.
-They may recommend using ice axes and crampons, in which case beginners or children may not have the skills to use them safely.
-If that's the case, play it safe and change your plans; see the alternative itineraries below.
+If they recommend using ice axes and crampons, beginners or children may not have the skills to use them safely: Play it safe and change your plans; see the alternative itineraries below.
 If Paintbrush Divide is safely passable, Hurricane Pass and Mount Meek Pass won't likely pose any problem.

-By August, even Paintbrush Divide is usually passable and often dry.
+Wildflowers bloom from late July well into August.
 Afternoon thunderstorms are common in July and August; avoid high ground when storms threaten.